 Joni Mitchell and her folk sisters-Judy Collins and Joan Baez, for example-are a different breed of singer.
-Marilyn and Cleo are highly cultivated, professional performers, each in her own way (Cleo is also an actress).
+Manlyn and Cleo are highly cultivated, professional performers, each in her own way (Cleo is also an actress).
 Their professionalism shows and is admired.
 Joni Mitchell is also a professional, but part of her professionalism is ensuring that it doesn't show.
-The bulk of the audience at a Joni whichen concert looks like nothing so much as a group of refugees from the extras' canteen on a John Ford movie set.
+The bulk of the audience at a Joni Mitchell concert looks like nothing so Joni Mitchell and her folk sisters-Judy Mitchell concert looks like nothing so much as a group of refugees from the extras' canteen on a John Ford movie set.
 For them the art and charm of the folk singer is that she seems to sing like the girl next door.
-No big voice, no big range, no vocal or musical hijinks, no worry about register breaks, quavery tone or ambiguous intonation.
+No big voice, no big range, no vocal or musical hijinks, no worry about vocat or musica nijints, no worry above register breaks, quavery tone or ambiguous intonation.
 No conspicuous virtuosity on guitar or piano.
-She's one of us, speaking for us singing for us the way we speaking for us, singing for us the way we would-and conceivably do-sing for
+She's one of us, speaking for us, singing for us the way we would-and conceivably do-sing for us the way we would-and conceivably do-sing for use the way we would-and conceivably do-sing for ourselves.

 That they delight in listening to Joni is her art, because she lives next door to no one.
 Just try singing one of her more recent songs.
-The melodies and key changes within them are so bewilderingly complex that other singers, who would never perform her songs onstage, work for hours to master them, just for the challenge.
+The melodies and key changes within them are so bewilderingly complex that other singers, who would never next perform her songs oustage, work never perform her songs onstage, work for hours to master them, just for the challenge.
 Joni's natural voice has a limited range, true, but she breaks into falsetto in almost every song, and once she's up there she too can fly with surprising accuracy to rather dizzying heights.
 She has none of Marilyn Horne's control, of course, and she can't really match Cleo for range or accuracy.
 But this is no flower child who's wandered in off the streets.
-Joni Mitchell is a practised and accomplished artist, the more surprising for her apparent artlessness.
+Joni Mitchell is a practised and accomplished artist, the more sur-prising for her apparent artlessness.
 Alan Rich, who reports on the arts for CBC Radio and writes about classical music for New York magazine, once stepped out of his niche at New York and devoted the better part of a column to Joni Mitchell.
-He was especially eager that his readers who were fans of lieder-German concert songs-should pay attention to her.
+He was especially eager that his readers who were fans of lieder- German concert songs-should pay at-tention to her.
+I'm not sure I wholly agree tention to her.
 I'm not sure I wholly agree with that comparison.
 Jazz listeners, however, should make a point of hearing her version of the Annie Ross classic, "Twisted."
 If you thought only Annie could sing that song-and few other singers have tried-you were wrong.
-Joni has developed her own interpretation of it, a version even more manically mad than the original.
+Joni has developed her own interpretation of it a version even more manically mad it, a version even more manically mad than the original.
 As with all of her work, it sounds easy and is meant to.
 But it is not as easy as it sounds.